 "Every classroom should have some supplies." - American Red Cross

 First aid supplies should be close by and available for use in any situation.
 A locked storage room is not a good place to keep supplies.
 It relies on someone having a key to access the supplies.
-First aid situations are time sensitive and fast response times are critical.
-The American Red Cross suggest that "every classroom should have some supplies".
+First aid situations are time-sensitive and fast response times are critical.
+The American Red Cross suggests that "every classroom should have some supplies".
 Keeping basic first aid supplies for minor cuts and scrapes in every classroom is a good choice.
 A small classroom first aid kit is perfect for these types of situations.

 A school nurse or designated parent volunteer with regular hours will have first supplies available.

 If a school chooses not to provide basic first aid supplies in the classroom, we suggest designating a specific place where students are sent to be treated.
 This location can also serve as a launching point for emergency situations.
-If a designated first aid room is used, additional supplies should also be strategically located throughout the school so students and staff are always in near proximity to supplies for quick response times.
+If a designated first aid room is used, additional supplies should also be strategically located throughout the school so students and staff are always close to supplies for quick response times.
 A school first aid essentials pack like this one is perfect to use for multiple locations within a school as it offers most of the basic first aid supplies any school would need.

 The administration offices are recognized as the keystone for leadership, help and support

-All good emergency response plans include designated locations, supplies and responders.
-These first responders may include teachers, nurses or administrators.
+All good emergency response plans include designated locations, supplies, and responders.
+These first responders may include teachers, nurses, or administrators.
 The type of kit and supplies used by each of these responders is based on their role and experience.
-For example, a school nurse may have diagnostic equipment, inhalers or epinephrine auto-injectors in their emergency kit while a basic first responder may have bandages, gauze, pressure dressings and CPR masks in their supplies.
+For example, a school nurse may have diagnostic equipment, inhalers, or epinephrine auto-injectors in their emergency kit while a basic first responder may have bandages, gauze, pressure dressings, and CPR masks in their supplies.

 Communicate and mark where supplies are kept

 Knowing where first aid supplies are stocked at your school means a good communication plan is vital.
 People need to know in advance where they can expect to find first aid supplies when a situation arises.
 Not only is a plan required but training and communicating are critical.
 A plan is only good when people know about it and understand their role.
 First aid locations should be marked for everyone to see.
-Practice the plan at scheduled emergency training exercises to ensure it works and the administrator, teacher and student is prepared.
+Practice the plan at scheduled emergency training exercises to ensure it works and the administrator, teacher, and student are prepared.